mitigation-controller/mitc/doc/User_Manual.md

 * Left figure: project network with nodes being the activities and links being the activities relationships.
 The number on the link represents the duration of the activity on the start edge of the link and the number on the node represents the activity's ID.

 * Right figure: the cumulative probability of project completion time for three cases:
-1) No Mit: simulation with NO mitigation measures included
+1) No Mit: simulation with NO mitigation measures included;
-2) Permanent: simulation with ALL mitigation measures included
+2) Permanent: simulation with ALL mitigation measures included;
-3) Tentative: simuation with the OPTIMAL mitigation measures (the MitC)
+3) Tentative: simuation with the OPTIMAL mitigation measures (the MitC).

 <p align="center">
   <img width="500" src=figures/Slide13.PNG>